Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 I’ve always thought of geraniums as an old-fashioned flower.
 They were ubiquitous during my childhood.
 It seemed that every stoop had a pot of red geraniums on it.
 Red is not one of my favorite colors for my garden so I haven’t looked closely at geraniums for years.
-Then I saw pink bicolor one that stopped me in my tracks.
+Then I saw a pink bicolor one that stopped me in my tracks.
 I had to have it.
 And I started looking more closely at geraniums.

 What are Geraniums?

-Geraniums are native to South Africa.
+Geraniums (Pelargonium spp) are native to South Africa.
 They were brought to Europe prior to the 17th century.
 In 1630 John Tradascant the Elder, a renowned horticulturist, brought them, in the form of seeds, to England.

 The Geranium family is quite large.
 What we call geranium here in the US, is known as pelargonium, a subgenus of the geranium family, throughout the rest of the world.
 We grow two types of geraniums: zonal geraniums which have distinctive variegations or “zones” on their leaves and ivy geraniums which have leaves that look more like ivy and a draping habit.
 Ivy geraniums are used in containers and hanging baskets.
 Flower colors for both are red, pink, white and bi-colors.